What I help with

 You may be living with anxiety, burnout, overwhelm, relationship difficulties, shutdown, disconnection, or a sense of not quite feeling like yourself, without yet knowing what to call what you are going through.

-You may have tried to make sense of things on your own, or to keep going by managing, coping, or pushing through.
+You may have tried to make sense of things on your own, or to keep going by managing, coping, over-functioning, or pushing through.

-You may not recognise yourself in everything here, but if parts of it feel familiar, this may still be a useful starting point.
+You may not recognise yourself in everything here.
+But if parts of it feel familiar, this may still be a useful starting point.

 Ways this may show up